He left at 02:54. The air had that half-hearted African autumn’s chill. He loved the almost cold – crisp.

 He loved the dark because his imagination filled the empty spaces.
 It asked open ended questions and his thoughts snaked, hydras, to different possible answers.
 It put him in the frame of mind to contemplate the debates on the talk radio (held by those 3AM conspiracy theorists and the hosts forced to entertain them).

 Trees draped their shadows across the road.
-Electric billboards thumped out neon patterns into the night – a silent almost-Vegas.
+Electric billboards thumped out neon patterns into the night – a silent kind-of-Vegas.
 The highway yawned and he drove down the dip, losing the voices to static.
 He turned down the volume and it was him, alone with his thoughts.

 He liked driving late at night.
 He was forced out of the permanent stimulus of internet access.
 He was forced to sit and think, to be quiet.
 There was no traffic to pay attention to, only five empty lanes and some occasional disappearing tail lights.
 He decided to feel something.
 He let stared into the ever-retreating shadows ahead and let them tug his subconscious thoughts to the surface.